 If the computer you are using to manage your client's LinkedIn account is located in a different country than your client, we recommend using a virtual private network (VPN) extension.
 Doing so will avoid your client from receiving security notifications from LinkedIn when you access their account.

 There are many free VPN services in the Chrome Web Store, just search for “free VPN” and choose the one you like the most.
 Many of these extensions have a very simple user interface and are easy to use.
-You can also get a piece of advice from techradar.com.
+You can also get advice from Techradar.

 If you manage multiple Dux-Soup or Chrome accounts, make sure you have installed a VPN on all of them according to the geographical location of your client.

 Managing multiple LinkedIn accounts can be tricky, and there is no simple way to merge multiple accounts into one.
 If you use Dux-Soup to manage client accounts, creating separate Chrome profiles and acquiring a separate Dux-Soup license will let you manage multiple LinkedIn accounts from a single computer, at the same time.
-And when you run this on a VPS, it really allows you to scale up your LinkedIn lead generation efforts.
+And when you run this on a virtual machine, it really allows you to scale up your LinkedIn lead generation efforts.